aintShirou/Talladojo/README.md

 5. Contact: The "Contact" section provides visitors with a convenient way to reach out to me for collaborations, inquiries, or any other professional opportunities.

 *Technologies Used*
-HTML
+HTML,
-CSS
+CSS,
-Javascript
+Javascript,
-Bootstrap (CSS and JS)
+Bootstrap (CSS and JS),
-Boxicons
+Boxicons (used for Icons),
-GoogleFontsAPI
+GoogleFontsAPI (used for fonts styles),
 Javascript Library(Typed.js)

 *Deployment*